Skiepy/RestaurantProject/README.md

 #### Do not forget to change the connection information to the database

 ### Created by
-Angèle BLAIS, Hugo BERGER and Yansi MILLIER
+Angèle BLAIS, Hugo BERGER and Yanis MILLIER

 In Cape Town, november 2022.